Homeschool officially started on Monday 15th of January 2018 in the Williams household.

 - Saxon Primary Placement

-South African children start pre-prep school (Gr.0) in the year they turn 6, but this is very much still play-school.
+South African children start pre-prep (Gr.0) in the year they turn 6, but this is very much still play-school.
 “Big” School start when they turn 7 (Gr.1).
-This was a major reason why we left the UK the year Matt had to start formal school.
-He had just turned 4 in July and had to start school in September 2012.
+This was a major reason why we left the UK the year Nick had to start formal school.
+He had just turned 4 in July and had to start school that year in September 2012.
 With school hours from 9 am to 3 pm, our little boy was completely exhausted by Thursday morning.
-In December that year, we moved to George, South Africa and he got to learn through play again with the aim to develop gross motor skills.
+That October we decided to go back to South Africa and by December we moved to George.
+Nick got to learn through play again with the aim to develop gross motor skills.

 Therefore South African children are about 2 years behind the rest of the world in primary school, but I understand that they catch up somewhere along the line.
 For now, we are reviewing Gr 1 and 3 again before starting Gr 2 and 4.
 Here’s the plan…

 Choosing a curriculum alone is enough to scare most people away from homeschooling.
 I was overwhelmed and still am.
 There are so many options out there, but again the advice and guidance available online from other homeschoolers around the world are amazing.
 You will find a homeschool group for your region on Facebook.
 Join them.
 We all need the support.
 I just joined a Woldschoolers group on Facebook and already feel like we belong.